ninabarzh/broomstick/content/posts/deaths-environment.md

 Since 2012, over 2,000 environmental defenders have been killed for standing up against projects that put land, water, and local communities at risk.
 In 2023 alone, 196 people died: 79 in Colombia, 25 in Brazil, 18 in Mexico, and another 18 in Honduras.
-Indigenous peoples — about 6% of the global population — accounted for 43% of the victims.
+Indigenous peoples, about 6% of the global population, accounted for 43% of the victims.
 The pattern suggests a systemic problem, tied to corporate interests, armed groups, organised crime, and often, state inaction.